evan-zubov/classic-fallout-sounds/README.md

 Run `code --install-extension mattogodoy.hacker-sounds`

-or search [Hacker Sounds](https://marketplace.visualstudio.com/items?itemName=mattogodoy.hacker-sounds) in Extensions Marketplace.
+or search [Fallout Sounds](https://marketplace.visualstudio.com/items?itemName=mattogodoy.hacker-sounds) in Extensions Marketplace.

 ## How to use

 ### Enable / Disable

-Hacker Sounds will start immediately when Visual Studio Code is started.
+Fallout Sounds will start immediately when Visual Studio Code is started.
 However, you can enable and disable the extension by executing these commands in the Command Palette (Cmd+Shift+P):

-- `Hacker Sounds: Enable`
+- `Fallout Sounds: Enable`
-- `Hacker Sounds: Disable`
+- `Fallout Sounds: Disable`

 ### Volume control

 You can adjust the volume of the sounds by executing these commands in the Command Palette (Cmd+Shift+P):

-- `Hacker Sounds: Volume Up`
+- `Fallout Sounds: Volume Up`
-- `Hacker Sounds: Volume Down`
+- `Fallout Sounds: Volume Down`

 **NOTE:** The volume adjustments only apply to this extension's sounds.
 It does not affect the system volume.